The scaling limit of the interface of the continuous-space symbiotic branching model: Properties of limit points

 An analogous assertion holds for $N^\sse{\gamma_k}(\phi)$.
 Hence the weak limit $(M(\phi),N(\phi))$ is again a martingale.

-The quadratic (co)variation converges along with the sequence of martingales to the quadratic (co)variation of the limit martingales (see e.g. \cite[Thm.
-12]{MZ84}).
-Thus the identity \eqref{Cov1} on the covariation structure of the limit martingales follows directly from the corresponding identity for the finite rate model, which completes our proof. \end{proof}
+The quadratic (co)variation converges along with the sequence of martingales to the quadratic (co)variation of the limit martingales (see, e.g., \cite{MZ84}, Theorem~12).
+Thus identity \eqref{Cov1} on the covariation structure of the limit martingales follows directly from the corresponding identity for the finite rate model, which completes our proof. \end{pf}

-The fact that limit points w.r.t.\ the Skorokhod topology satisfy the martingale problem $\MP$ has important consequences: Namely, they also satisfy the (weaker) martingale problem $(\mathbf{MP'})_{\mu_0,\nu_0}^\rho$, which will be of crucial importance in the uniqueness proof in section \ref{ssn:martconv} below.
+The fact that limit points w.r.t. the Skorokhod topology satisfy the martingale problem $(\mathbf{MP})_{\mu_0,\nu_0}^\rho$ has important consequences: Namely, they also satisfy the (weaker) martingale problem $(\mathbf{MP'})_{\mu_0,\nu _0}^\rho$, which will be of crucial importance in the uniqueness proof in Section~\ref{ssn:martconv} below.
 Also, they admit a similar Green function representation as for the finite rate symbiotic branching model.
-Since these properties are true of \emph{any} solution to the martingale problem $\MP$, not just limit points of our family of processes, and since the methods to prove them are standard, we have decided put the corresponding proofs into Appendix \ref{appendix1} (see Lemma \ref{extended martingale problem} - Corollary \ref{cor MPinf}).
-At this point, we only prove the absolute continuity of the limit measures which is part of our main result Theorem \ref{thm:main2}.
-This is in fact also true for any solution to the martingale problem $\MP$ and is a simple consequence of a general criterion for absolute continuity due to \cite{Dawsonetal2002a}:
+Since these properties are true of \emph{any} solution to the martingale problem $(\mathbf{MP})_{\mu_0,\nu_0}^\rho$, not just limit points of our family of processes, and since the methods to prove them are standard, we have decided put the corresponding proofs into Appendix~\ref{appendix1}; see Lemma~\ref{extended martingale problem} and Corollary~\ref{cor MPinf}.
+At this point, we only prove the absolute continuity of the limit measures which is part of our main result Theorem~\ref{thmm:main2}.
+This is in fact also true for any solution to the martingale problem $(\mathbf{MP})_{\mu_0,\nu_0}^\rho$ and is a simple consequence of a general criterion for absolute continuity due to \cite{Dawsonetal2002a}: